secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/drift/index.html.md

 If you are interested in or have a need for a playbook designed to target a specific audience please reach out #mktgops in Slack and create an issue in the Marketing Operations project using the `Drift_Campaign_Request` template.

 #### Performance measurement
-All Drift playbooks are associated with Saleforce campaigns to enable playbook performance to be measured outside of the Drift platform.
+All Drift playbooks are associated with Salesforce campaigns to enable playbook performance to be measured outside of the Drift platform.
 Drift also provides reports for each playbook on the number of impressions, sends, conversations, emails captured, and meetings booked.

 ### Conversation routing
 Drift is expected to mirror the lead routing logic in [Traction Complete](/handbook/marketing/marketing-operations/traction-lead-complete) as closely as possible.
 Our goal is to provide the best possible experience for site visitors by connecting them with their aligned resources in the Sales Development organization.
 This means site visitors during offline hours will be asked to schedule a meeting with an SDR that aligns to their region/country.